-Belyuen Community Government Council area has 48 occupied lots which can be rated and/or charged.
-Only five of the 48 lots are non-government occupied.
-Of these five, one is occupied by Darwin-based service provider and the other four are occupied by Council operated programs.
+Belyuen Community Government Council area has fifty-seven (57) occupied lots which can be rated and/or charged.
+Only five of the 57 lots are non-government occupied.
+Of these five, one is occupied by a Darwin-based service provider and the other four are occupied by Council operated programs.

-At present, Belyuen is limited in its ability to rate, therefore only generates a small amount of own source income, with limited means with which to undertake community funded work programs.
+At present, Belyuen is limited in its ability to rate, therefore only generates a small amount of own source income, with limited means to undertake community funded work programs.
 As such, Council is very dependent on obtaining grants to fund community projects.